secnnet/SplunkQueryAutomation.py/README.md

 # Splunk Query Automation

-This script utilizes the Splunk Python SDK to automate Splunk search queries and perform day-to-day tasks.
+This script utilizes the Splunk Query Automation to automate Splunk search queries and perform day-to-day tasks.
 It connects to a Splunk service, executes a search query, parses the XML output, and displays the results.

 ## Prerequisites

 - Python 3.x
-- Splunk Python SDK (`splunklib`)
+- Splunk Query Automation (`splunklib`)

 ## Installation